MaximilianAxer/quaxnat/README.md

 - *Lognormal distribution:*
 - *Power distribution:*
 - *Exponential power distribution:*

+Within the `quax` function the dispersal kernel is defined by *fun*.
 Additional kernels can be provided as user-defined functions.

 ## Installation
 The *quaxNat* package is available on